cdayjr/video-tag/CONTRIBUTING.md

 From there, the files in the `dist` folder must be uploaded to the same directory, and then include the `video-tag.js` file in your code with a `<script>` tag and the `video-tag.css` file in your code with a `<link rel="stylesheet">` tag.

+## Adding a new provider

+If you're interested in adding a new video provider, you'll want to do a few steps first:

+- Add relevant entries for it in the `demoTags` array in the `demo/index.ts` file so you can see the provider in action in your browser.
+- Add tests; I recommend building the tests out first as a test-driven-design strategy.
+Tests are in the following directories- don't be afraid to look at the other providers in the directories for some guidance:
+  - `tests/unit/classes/providers` - Unit tests
+  - `tests/integration/providers` - Integration tests
+  - `tests/snapshots/providers` - Snapshot tests
+- Finally the provider code itself; make sure to extend the `VideoProvider` abstract class and add your provider in the `src/classes/providers/` directory and update the array in the `src/providers.ts` to include your provider so the code can make use of it.